nwaughachukwuma/sma-cache/README.md

 # Sma-cache

-A simple cache that automatically invalidates a cached item after a given TTL.
-Runs on node and the browser
+A simple memory cache with automatic invalidation after TTL.
+Runs on the browser and node

 ## Installation